MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 #### Air tap

-Use air tap, along with gaze, to select apps and other holograms.
+Use air tap, along with gaze, to select apps and other holograms and any gaze/dwell buttons.
 To do an air tap:

 1. Gaze at a hologram.